mrbusche/backseatfan.com/_posts/2010-07-19-brad-childress-visits-favre-in-mississippi.md

   </p>

   <p>
-    Childress said he wouldn't comment about the visit, but he said  &#8220;You can fill in the blanks.&#8221;
+    Childress said he wouldn't comment about the visit, but he said  "You can fill in the blanks."
   </p>

   <p>